plesastapevka/covid-discord-bot/README.md

 <br>

 ## Usage
-To execute a command, use prefix `!` and one of the below commandsin a channel where COVIDek is added.
+To execute a command, use prefix `!` and one of the below commands in a channel where COVIDek is added.

 ### List of available commands: